 The great thing about Hazebrouck is its proximity to many other sites, which are easy to access because of the town's central train station.
 From there, you can go to Brussels, Paris, London, in less than three hours!
-My favorite places to visit are Lille, the largest city in the Region, which used to belong to Spain (you can tell by the architecture) and le Cap-Griz-Nez (litteral translation: "Grey Nose Cape"), from which, on a clear day, you can get an impressive view of the English coast, on the other side of the Channel!
+My favorite places to visit are Lille, the largest city in the Region, which used to belong to Spain (you can tell by the architecture) and my favorite place of all: le Cap-Griz-Nez (litteral translation: "Grey Nose Cape"), from which, on a clear day, you can get an impressive view of the English coast, on the other side of the Channel.

 |View of England from le Cap-Griz-Nez|

 That's my hometown in a nutshell!
 It's in the Nord Department of France, and there is one last thing I'd like to leave you with: there was a very popular movie made by a famous French actor from the region (it made more movie theater ticket entries than Titanic!).
 The English subtitles do not do it justice, especially when trying to translate the Northern accent - but enjoy this short trailer: